ahmadxgani/oishi_hotel/note.md

 -   admin | responsible for manage data for web content
 -   receptionist | responsible for serving requests from guests

-Hotel Feature:
+Hotel Feature divided into seperated roles:

 role receptionist have capability/ability/(or whatever the terms used to describe the functionality) to:

-Melayani pemesanan kamar, tetapi tidak dengan pembayaran [dilakukan onsite]
+-   Melayani pemesanan kamar, tetapi tidak dengan pembayaran [dilakukan onsite]
+    -   seperti menangani guest ketika melakukan checkin

 role admin:

-mengelola konten web dan menambahkan/register/hire resepsionis
+-   mengelola konten web dan menambahkan/register/hire resepsionis

 role guest:

-menyimpan history pemesanan dan tiket
+-   menyimpan history pemesanan

+    -   dan dapat melihat informasi tentang: status dari pemesanannya, tanggal rentang booking, jumlah orang yang menginap, total harga yang harus dibayar

+-   melihat tiket digital dan invoice dari pemesanan yang sedang berlangsung (?)

-Flow reserve room:
+Flow reserve/booking room:

+-   user register an account
+-   verify the email
+-   login with created account
 -   user fill data form
 -   print ticket
 -   accept digital ticket as evidence of reservation to receptionist (serahkan ke resepsionis :v)
 -   check/validasi ticket :v
 -   selesai (?)

+Overall flow reserve/booking room:

+-   guest booking a room on the form page
+-   validate the request and assume the request was valid, then
+-   a new booking record was added into bookings table
+-   guest is now able to go to the hotel and check-in
+-   receptionist take a look into the bookings table
+-   once a guest pay the invoice (offline), then the receptionist set the booking status to paid and mark the check-in date with current time
+-   also receptionist responsible to mark the check-out date too

 although this project isn't perfect for real world case, but at least meet the criteria specified in the Kemendikbudristek's document